Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 what is sales intelligence software?

-That’s what sales intelligence can do for both your marketing and sales teams!
-It leverages AI to help you find high-quality leads for your email, ads, and account-based everything campaigns.
+Sales intelligence tools use AI to find high-quality leads for your email, ads, and ABM campaigns.

-Adding sales intelligence to your CRM is a match made in heaven.
+Sales intelligence integrates with your CRM to identify prospects based on trigger events, titles, and existing relationships.
 It identifies prospects that are most relevant to you - based on trigger events, titles, and any existing relationship with your company.
 This allows your team to prioritize resources on those that are most likely to convert.

 Our preferred sales intelligence software include: